 Once you've clicked on the block, you'll see the options to the upper right hand corner of the block: the "X Delete" will delete the block, the "+ Copy" will copy it, and on many blocks, the menu to the right hand sidebar of the editor will allow you to customize it further.

-- To add new blocks to your message, simply drag them from the toolbar at the top of the message editor into the body of the message.
+- To add new blocks to your message, simply drag them from the left hand sidebar into your message.

 The "Headline" block creates a headline for your messages.
 Simply click on the block once you've placed it to edit the text.